vfields/find-my-api/README.md

 I am proud that I was able to create more advanced user search options!
 Being able to do so successfully, specifically being able to display a category dropdown with pop-up elements that represent each category selected, led me to learning about `useRef`, and I am happy that I was able to teach myself and implement that concept.
 I also feel that attempting a larger application gave me a greater appreciation for just how many components a true application might have—which helps me see even more value in TypeScript.
 <p>
 <b>Challenges:</b><br>
 In the same vein, cracking the logic for a multi-input search and figuring out <code>useRef</code> proved to be the most challenging pieces of the project.
+I also feel I could have made even smaller, more reusable search components.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>